tympanix/angular-table-resize/README.md

 | FixedResizer      | First columns is width auto.
 Subsequent column sizes are never changed after resizing                         |
 | OverflowResizer   | Table may expand out of its container, adding scrollbars.
 Columns are always the same size after resizing     |

 N.B.
 You can implement your own resizer model to use with the module.
-Instructions comming soon.
+Instructions coming soon.